iplayfast/GearWorkBench/README.md

 ## Acknowledgments

-Special thanks to the FreeCAD community and the CycloidGearBox workbench project for the foundational design patterns.
+Special thanks to the FreeCAD community and the freecad Gears workbench project for the foundational design patterns.